 Examples often cited are several of the larger FMCG driven companies such as Unilever or Procter & Gamble.
 Most people would know and use many of the hundreds of brands they own but be oblivious to the company behind those brands.

 Business-Led approach (Branded House)

-There is an overarching business master brand which takes the front row in representing all the products and services owned by the business.
-Each time the products or services are presented to the public the company master brand is the focus of the brand’s marketing efforts.
+An overarching business master brand takes the front row in representing all the products and services owned by the business.
+Each time the products or services are presented to the public, the company master brand is the focus of the brand’s marketing efforts.

 An example would be Virgin.
 They have numerous services that stretch across a wide range of diversified industries but always leverage the identity and strength of the Virgin master brand.

-There is also a diverse range of options which goes far beyond the two relatively simple examples above.
-It is certainly not as clear-cut as just the two opposing examples cited above (but explaining all the variations now would just lead to confusion).
+There is also a diverse range of options that goes far beyond the two relatively simple examples above.
+It is certainly not as clear-cut as just the two opposing examples cited above (but explaining all the variations now would lead to confusion).

-Often a combination of the two exists within a business – especially if they have purchased existing brands off other companies.
+Often a combination of the two exists within a business – especially if they have purchased existing brands from other companies.

-Anyone who wishes to gain a greater understanding of this area of brand strategy should give most marketing textbooks a miss and just read the one following article – it sums up all the options perfectly.
-The brand relationship spectrum: The key to the brand architecture challenge.
-DA Aaker, E Joachimsthaler – California management review, 2000.
+Anyone who wishes to understand this area of brand strategy better should give most marketing textbooks a miss and just read the following article – it sums up all the options perfectly.

 What are the Benefits of each Structure?